 1) The Lease.
 Of course, this is obvious; but how late rent payments will be handled needs to be very detailed in the lease.
 Not only will detailing it help with your legal ability to collect; but the more detailed you are, the more the tenant will see late rent payments as something you take seriously.
 Don’t be afraid to mention your late rent fee policy twice.

 2) Rent is Late on the 1st.
 For the most part, a grace period is required; but its important to adopt the attitude that the rent due date is on the 1st day of the month, and not by the grace period.
 Otherwise, many tenants will come to about the grace period date as rent day.

 3) Start Eviction Based on the 1st of the Month.
 In Philadelphia, to evict someone from your property; you 1st must begin the process by posting a Ten Day Pay or Quit Notice.
 We post this almost immediately for a few reasons.
 One is, if we will eventually get to an eviction we want to start that process the very moment we can so our property owners can get back to collecting rents ASAP.
-The 2nd reason is that it shocks the tenant and conveys the messages that rent is due on the 1st and now they are placing themselves at risk.
+The 2nd reason is that it shocks the tenant and conveys the message that rent is due on the 1st and now they are placing themselves at risk.
 The third reason is that rent is due on the 1st – pay your rent!

 5) Consider a Property Management Company.
-At Grow Property Management we are well equipped at tenant selection.
+At Grow Property Management we are well-equipped at tenant selection.
 We get far more applications for rental properties than can be gotten otherwise.
 That allows higher rent; but also we get to select from a far larger amount of potential tenants.

-We also, have an ever evolving system of tenant selection, back ground, credit and criminal checks; that a landlord can’t have.
+We also, have an ever-evolving system of tenant selection, background, credit and criminal checks; that a landlord can’t have.

 And we have systems that manage our tenants.
 We simply don’t have the problems a landlord will have going it alone.